GuGuss/ARTE-7-Downloader/README.md

 USAGE
 -----

-Go to a video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7) and you should see 4 buttons under the video:
+Go to a video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7) and you should see buttons under the video:

+Select language

+and

 Download
 * **High** Quality
 * **Standard** Quality
 * **Low** Quality
 * **Metadata** (Text file containing the video metadata)

+In case of a livestream/direct, you'll be able to either watch it on your browser or copy the link into [VLC](http://www.videolan.org/vlc/)

 FAQ
 ---